Why Trade Shows Are Still a Top Source of B2B Sales Leads in 2026

 - Authority level: Decision-maker, influencer, or evaluator?

-- Timeline: Actively evaluating now, planning for next quarter, or just looking?
+- Timeline: Actively evaluating now, planning for next quarter, or just browsing?

-A simple system: after each conversation, the rep adds a voice note to the badge scan (most lead capture apps support this).
-The note takes 30 seconds and transforms a scan into a qualified lead.
+A simple system: after each conversation, the rep adds a 30-second voice note to the badge scan.
+Most lead capture apps support this.
+The note transforms a scan into a qualified lead that your sales team can action immediately.

-Segment leads immediately into three buckets: Hot (demo requested or specific pain + timeline stated), Warm (relevant role, general interest, no specific pain), Cold (badge scan, no conversation).
+Segment leads on the spot into three buckets: Hot (demo requested or specific pain + timeline stated), Warm (relevant role, general interest, no specific pain), Cold (badge scan, no conversation).
 Each bucket gets a different follow-up cadence starting the next morning.

 Hot leads (demo requested or specific pain stated):

-- Day 3: Calendar invite or Calendly link for the promised demo
+- Day 3: Calendar invite for the promised demo

-- Day 7: Value-add follow-up if no response
+- Day 7: Value-add follow-up with a case study from their industry

 Warm leads (general interest, no specific ask):